 BUT – the receiver on the FTDX-3000 just sounds great to me.
 The noise level is much lower (to my ear, please don’t tell me about some lab test…).
 And the filtering sounds very clean.
 Varying it down to 200 Hz and lower, it is still crisp and clear.
 I can not complain about the receiver in the 7600, which also does a great job helping me dig out the signals. but I must admit, when I am using both radios and I have a choice, especially in the long grueling hours of a CW contest, I prefer to listen to the FTDX-3000.

 Spectrum Panadapter Display – Continued use of these Radios in contests underscores how the IC-7600 Spectrum Display is better than that on the FTDX-3000.
-It is really just eh better display (size and resolution) that makes it better.
-It is more like a mini=spectrum analyzer than the small display on the FTDX-3000.
-The MENU settings for tailoring the display is also better on the IC-7600, especially for setting the upper and lower Band edges for the display.
-The display on the FTDX-3000 serves the basic purpose of finding an open spot, a pileup, or a station on a nearly-empty Band.
+It is really just the better display (size and resolution) that makes it better.
+It is more like a mini-spectrum-analyzer than the small display on the FTDX-3000.
+The MENU settings for tailoring the display are also better on the IC-7600, especially for setting the upper and lower Band edges for the display, which is done using the Main tuning knob.
+Still, the display on the FTDX-3000 serves the basic purpose of finding an open spot, a pileup, or a station on a nearly-empty Band.
 I use it all the time in Contests.